mailbox171/fctfoke-v04/readme.md

 wordpress                LoadBalancer   10.96.192.55    129.159.243.47   80:30952/TCP   40s

-GO TO ADDRESS, IN ANY INTERNET BROWSER
+GO TO LoadBalancer EXTERNAL-IP address, using a browser

 http://129.159.243.47

 WordPress website should be reached!

 **REMINDER**